-Chapter 8, SLA 2015 authorized the Alaska Railroad to issue up to \$37 million in revenue bonds to finance a positive train control rail transportation safety project, subject o an agreement with a third party to pay the debt service and other costs of the bonds.
+Chapter 8, SLA 2015 authorized the Alaska Railroad to issue up to \$37 million in revenue bonds to finance a positive train control rail transportation safety project, subject to an agreement with a third party to pay the debt service and other costs of the bonds.
 One July 15, 2015 the Alaska Railroad issued \$37 million in revenue bonds.

-At June 30, 2018 the ARRC had \$113.1 million of revenue bonds outstanding.
+At June 30, 2019, the ARRC had \$78.7 million of revenue bonds outstanding.